-The Main Street Preservation Trust has opened applications for 2019 for business and property owners along Main Street in Gloucester who wish to improve their facades or interiors of their buildings in the commercial area of Main Street.
-The program is now in its 9th year for awarding façade grants and in its 7th year for awarding interior and merchandising assistance grants.
-To apply, click here to download the application from the Gloucester Village website or stop by the Main Street office to pick up an application.
+The Main Street Preservation Trust has opened applications for 2020 for business and property owners along Main Street in Gloucester who wish to improve their facades or interiors of their buildings in the commercial area of Main Street.
+The program is now in its 10th year for awarding façade grants and in its 8th year for awarding interior and merchandising assistance grants.
+To apply, go to www.gloucestervillage.com and download the application or stop by the Main Street office to pick up an application.

 For façade improvements, grants are available up to $20,000 on matching improvements and the grant is a 50/50, dollar for dollar match.
-For a copy of the design guidelines, click here.
+For a copy of the design guidelines, please download from www.gloucestervillage.com and Click “Launch a Business”.
 General improvements allowed by the program but not limited to are windows, doors, awnings, landscaping, exterior painting, exterior signage, site work, and roofs where they are seen from Main Street.

 For interior improvements, grants are available up to $15,000 on matching improvements and this is a dollar to dollar match as well.
 These improvements could include interior painting, flooring, lighting, plumbing and electrical upgrades.
 Although there are no design guidelines for this portion, any color choices must be presented in the application for approval by the Design Committee.